9 Common Sports Betting Mistakes to Avoid

 9. Failing to Shop for the Best Line

 Having access to bet at multiple sportsbooks gives you a better chance to have long-term success.
 Why?
-Every point matters.
+Every point and cent matters.